YOUR THOUGHTS CREATE YOUR REALITY

 If you understand that doing the inner work is what will help you, and you’re ready for guidance, I invite you to explore the following resources, programs, and services I offer.

 Zen Life Coaching is the deepest way to work with me.
-You and I spend 90 days together intensely exploring the thoughts in your head that keep you from freedom.
+You and I spend 90 days together intensely exploring the thoughts, emotions, and conditioned behaviors that keep you from freedom.
 We then turn that around to create the life you want.
 My availability for private coaching is extremely limited.
 Read more.

 Taming Your Inner Noise is my on-demand, online Zen meditation video workshop.
 It will not only teach you how to meditate, but it will also show you why it’s important, what you’ll run into as you continue, and how to set up a successful home practice for yourself.
 Read more.